AmyStringer/AmyStringer/README.md

 Here's a little about me!

+- 🔭 "Good programming is not about what you know, it's about effective google search queries"
-- 🔭 The majority of my programming experience is in R and MATLAB.
+- 🌱 The majority of my programming experience is in R and MATLAB.
 I've had vaious roles using R, and use MATLAB for my master's research.
-- 🌱 Much of my work experience is in the broad area of "data science" in a range of different research areas.
-My masters research direction is in computational neuroscience and applying fractional calculus models to MRI images in an attempt to draw out details on brian microstructure.
+I generally work under the broad umbrella of "data science" in a range of different research areas.
+My masters research direction is then in the area of computational neuroscience.
 - 👯 In my spare time, I like to make art.
 The majoirty of my work is geometric, with a lot of dot work for the shading.
 I recently hosted an exhibition and you can check out my art at `@_lameystringerdraws` on instagram
 - 🤔 I'm currently on the lookout for more opportunities to enhance my programming skills in R and MATLAB (and python would be a bonus!) in a way that links my previous work experience with data and my masters research area of neuroscience.
 - 💬 Ask me about R, shiny apps, anomalous diffusion, fractional calculus, and did I mention shiny apps?